Revelation 1:3; 22:7,10,18,19, KJV

 Some may be confused here, wondering how this glorious “woman”-church of Revelation 12 could properly be pregnant before her marriage (Rev. 19:7).
 But remember, this will not be a natural conception, but a spiritual one, reminiscent of the virgin Mary, who also was supernaturally pregnant (by the Holy Spirit) prior to her actual wedding day.

 To summarize vss.
 1-2, the woman is the glorious, perfected church, the end-time Bride of Christ.
-This radiant bridal church will be clothed with the fullness of God and will be under Holy-Spirit-led, apostolic leadership.
+I believe that this radiant bridal church will be clothed with the fullness of God and will be under Holy-Spirit-led, apostolic leadership.

 Who is the dragon?
 Remember, (vs. 3), this too is a “sign,” a symbol.
 Verse 9 interprets the sign clearly: “The great dragon was hurled down—that ancient serpent called the devil, or Satan.”
 The dragon/Satan will later (Revelation 13:2b) give power to the “beast,” that is, the antichrist, who inflicts great tribulation upon the earth.
 And that is a fascinating study for another day.

 This dragon, Satan, is seen in vs. 4 to sweep a third of the stars out of the sky and fling them to the earth.
 We can discount these as being literal stars, since even a relatively modest-sized star like our sun would quickly vaporize the earth.
 Some Bible commentators have taken this verse to refer to a prehistoric fall, along with Lucifer, of one third of the angels.
 However, neither the Old nor the New Testament specifically speaks of one third of the original angels falling.
 And remember, from Revelation 4:1 on, these events are yet future from when John received the revelations.
 So this cannot refer to the original fallen angels.